Chadtech/CtPaint/README.md

 Here is an image showing off various tools: http://i.imgur.com/UR9H3aE.png

-Here is a list of features listed, with the ones I have finished checked off:
+Here is an incomplete list of features, with the ones I have finished checked off:

 * X Circle tool
 * X Circle fill